 4. Social Work

-Pursuing a medical degree in Australia pays you really well as there is a huge demand for healthcare professionals in the Australian healthcare industry.
+A medical profession in Australia pays you exceptionally well due to the high demand for health professionals in the Australian healthcare industry.

 6. Computer and Information Technology (IT)

 Computer science and IT professionals are needed everywhere, and Australia is no exception.
 Australia's booming economy caters well to IT professionals who have attained a degree from a recognised Australian university or excelled in IT in another country.